 - 1. Islam - 2.
 Adulthood - 3.
 Sanity - 4.
 Absence of menstrual blood or bleeding after childbirth - 5.
 The arrival of the time of the prayer, - 6.
 That the legally responsible person is not forgetful, asleep or insensible - 7.
-The presence of enough pure water to perform it - 8.
-The possibility of doing it, as opposed to somebody who is crucified, very sick, or the one who is physically prevented from it.
-2.1b.
-What Makes wudu' Necessary [Two things oblige wudu': ritual impurity and certain causes.
-[Khalil adds a third category: apostasy and doubt.]
+The existence of adequate water to perform it - 8.
+The possibility of doing it with due care to achieve what is desired, which may preclude the sick and the person who is compelled.
+2.1b What makes wudu' necessary Two things oblige wudu': ritual impurity and certain causes.
+[Shaikh Khalil (rahmatullahi alaihi) says three things: ritual impurities, causes; and apostasy and doubt.]
 Ritual impurity is what breaks wudu' in itself, like urine, and causes are things which do not break wudu' in themselves but leads to ritual impurity, like loss of sanity, touching someone with desire and touching the penis.
-[Ibn Juzayy states that apostasy also breaks wudu'.]]
-2.1c.
-The Nature of the Obligation [Wudu' is a one of an obligatory nature, not merely an obligation inasmuch as it is obligatory (fard) on every individual, not just an obligation inasmuch as it is a confirmed sunna and thus strongly recommended.
-[The Arabic term wajib can refer to both fard and confirmed sunna.]
-2.1d Urination and Defecation in a Normal Manner [Wudu' must be done when something emerges from one of the two normal passages, the urethra and the anus, in a normal manner.
-We made the qualification "in a normal manner" to exclude anything which emerges abnormally, like pebbles and worms.
-They do not break wudu', even if they are wettened with urine and faeces.
-Urine and faeces must emerge in a normal manner.
-So if they emerge due to an illness, like incontinence, be it urine, faeces or any other form it takes, and it afflicts him the whole time (e.g. his urine drips constantly), most of the time or half of the time, then it does not break wudu'.
-In the first case (the whole time), wudu' is neither obligatory or recommended.
+Shaikh ibn Juzayy (rahmatullahi alaihi) states that apostasy also breaks wudu'.
+2.1c The nature of the obligation The duty of wudu' is one of an obligatory nature, not merely an obligation inasmuch as it is Sunnah and thus strongly recommended.
+2.1d Urination and defecation in a normal manner Wudu' must be done when something emerges from one of the two normal passages, the urethra and the anus, in a normal manner.
+It is limited to what is normal which excludes anything which emerges abnormally, like pebbles and worms.
+They do not break wudu', even if he passes some urine and feces.
+Urine and feces must emerge in a normal manner.
+So if it emerges for a specific reason, like incontinence in most cases, which is when he does it constantly, most of the time or half of the time, then it does not break wudu'.
+In the first case, wudu' is neither obligatory or recommended.
 In the last two cases it is recommended unless that is difficult for him.
-We also qualified 'the passages' with 'normal', and by that excluded that which emerges from a passage other than them, such as blood which comes out through venesection (blood-letting) or cupping, partially digested vomit, and impurity which emerges from a ruptured hernia in the intestines which is not due to the passages being blocked.
-When the two passages are blocked and the rupture is located under the intestines, then it is considered as a normal orifice.]
-2.2 THINGS WHICH BREAK WUDU' 2.2a.
-Excreta Which Oblige wudu' You have to do wudu' after urinating or defecating or passing wind.
+The 'passages' are limited to what emerges normally, which precludes what emerges other than urine and feces, like blood as a result of leeches and cupping, vomit which is changed from food, and impurity which emerges from a split under the intestines which is not due to the passages being blocked.
+When the two passages are blocked and the split is located under the intestines, then it is considered as a normal orifice.
+2.2 Things which break wudu' 2.2a Excreta which oblige wudu' You have to do wudu' after urinating or defecating or passing wind.